February 5, 2018, Canadian Glycomics Network

 Everyone knows that freezing things is an imperfect process.
 Take frozen food, for example - most have experienced those frozen ice crystals that change the texture and taste of their favourite meal.

-The medical field experiences a similar problem when freezing (stem cells) and tissues, except the result is cellular death and decreased quality.
+The medical field experiences a similar problem when freezing cells (stem cells) and tissues, except the result is cellular death and decreased quality.

 Two GlycoNet researchers have founded a startup company, PanTHERA CryoSolutions, to commercialize a revolutionary product for the cryopreservation, or freezing, of cells and tissues, resulting in better cell quality for cellular therapies and superior products.